 Char Operands Length (byte) Description

 Z length uleb128 Length of the remainder of the Augmen-

 tation Section

 L LSDA var LSDA pointer, encoded in the format

 specified by the corresponding operand

 in the CIE's augmentation body. (only

-- present if length > 0).
+present if length > 0).

-The existance and size of the optional call frame instruction area must be computed based on the overall size and the offset reached while scanning the preceding fields of the CIE or FDE.
+The existence and size of the optional call frame instruction area must be computed based on the overall size and the offset reached while scanning the preceding fields of the CIE or FDE.

-The overall size of a .eh\frame section is given in the ELF section header.
-The only way to determine the number of entries is to scan the section till the end and count.
+The overall size of a .eh_frame section is given in the ELF section header.
+The only way to determine the number of entries is to scan the section until the end, counting entries as they are encountered.